thejuliakors/genesis-api-test-task/README.md

 ```
 /user/login
 ```
 Sign in with previously registered user by email and password combination.

+⚠️ In case of successful login, you'll receive a JWT token, which should be used as a value of Authorization header for the next route.
 ```
 /btcRate
 ```